pageContext

 • When using Server Routing, the value of pageContext.urlOriginal is undefined (unless you use passToClient).

-• pageContext.urlPathname: alias of pageContext.urlParsed.pathname.
+• pageContext.urlPathname: alias for pageContext.urlParsed.pathname.

 • pageContext.urlParsed: URL information: